West Town assessor & market data

 Investors active in West Town often also work in Logan Square, Humboldt Park, Near North Side, Lincoln Park.

-West Town investor financing FAQ
+West Town investor FAQ

 Yes.
 West Town is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.